dspringuel-va/blog-posts/solid-principles/README.md

 These two parts seem contradictory.
 How can we extend a class behavior without modifying it.
 The answer is *abstraction*.

 Let's go back to the example mentionned in the previous section.
 Let's say we have a module that is responsible for reporting.
 At first we have a `HoursReporter` class that is responsible to report the employee's time by the hour.
-This is very specific case.
+This is a very specific case.
 If we want to add a `WeeksReporter`, we'll have to adapt the reporting module, which violates the *closed for modification* part of the principle.
 Furthermore, if the reporting module changes, all the depending modules will have to be rebuilt (recompiled, retested and redeployed).

 As mentionned above, the answer to this problem is abstraction.
-Let's replace the `HoursReporter` class in the reporting module by an abstract class `EmployeeReporter`, which is extended in by the `HoursReporter` class.
+Let's replace the `HoursReporter` class in the reporting module by an abstract class `EmployeeReporter`, which is extended by the `HoursReporter` class.
 The best thing about this now is that the `HoursReporter` class can be extracted from the reporting module into it's own module.
 Thus, the reporting module doesn't know anything about the specific `HoursReporter` anymore.
 Furthermore, if another type of reporter is needed (e.g. the `WeeksReporter`), we only need to extend the abstract class in the reporting module.

 At that point, the reporting module respects the Open/Closed Principle.
 The module is open for extension (through the `EmployeeReporter` class) and closed for modification, which means that the reporting module doesn't have to be modified in order to add a new behavior.